Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Introduction

-Overall, the results of this paper can be viewed as a proof of concept for the application of stochastic gradient descent algorithms as a valid tool to deliver numerical approximations of MV-SDEs without the simulation of IPSs.
-The convergence analysis performed here in the case of bounded coefficients, nonetheless, the analysis can be extended to the case of sub-linear growth and the numerical tests presented show that the approach is viable also when the coefficients have quadratic growth.
-An extension of this methodology to the case of H\"older continuous drift coefficients seems feasible, up to dealing with some technical issues arising from the fact that the gradient process becomes a diffusion with singular (distributional) drift coefficients.
+Overall, the results of this paper can be viewed as a proof of concept for the application of stochastic gradient descent algorithms as a valid tool to deliver numerical approximations of MV-SDEs without the simulation of IPSs. { In order to reduce the technicalities and keep the proofs as transparent as possible, the convergence analysis is performed here in the case of bounded coefficients.
+However, it could be extended to the case of $\alpha_j(t,\cdot)$, $\beta_j(t,\cdot)$ with sub-linear growth and $\varphi_{1,j}$ and $\varphi_{2,j}$ with polynomial growth.
+We discuss this issue further below {(see Remark \ref{rem:sublin})}.
+In particular, the numerical tests presented in Section \ref{sec:quadratic} confirm that the approach is viable also when the coefficients $\varphi_{1,j}$ and $\varphi_{2,j}$ have quadratic growth.} An extension of this methodology to the case of H\"older continuous drift coefficients seems feasible, up to dealing with some technical issues arising from the fact that the gradient process becomes a diffusion with singular (distributional) drift coefficients.
 We also expect this approach to be suitable for extensions to the jump-diffusion framework.
-Finally, an interesting and chalenging extension is in regards the adaptating this methodology to frameworks where the simulation of the associated IPS is less amenable, e.g. conditional MV-SDEs or MV-SDEs with moderate interaction among others.
+Finally, an interesting and challenging extension is in regards the adapting this methodology to frameworks where the simulation of the associated IPS is less amenable, e.g. conditional MV-SDEs or MV-SDEs with moderate interaction among others.